jitinkrishnan/jitinkrishnan.github.io/_pages/about.md

 **About Me**

+I am a Senior Machine Learning Engineer at Snapchat working on Ads Ranking for Monetization.
+My interests lie in the intersection of Recommender Systems and LLMs.

-I am a Research Scientist at Meta (formerly Facebook) AI, working in a team that builds cutting-edge Generative AI solutions for conversational commerce by fine-tuning [Llama](https://www.llama.com).
+Before joining Snap, I was at [Patronus AI](https://www.patronus.ai) for short while, working on [Agentic evaluation](https://arxiv.org/abs/2505.08638).
+Before that, I was a Research Scientist at Meta AI, working in a team that builds Generative AI solutions for conversational commerce by fine-tuning [Llama](https://www.llama.com).
 My past projects include building ML/NLP models for modern Recommender Systems and AI integrity.
 My research interests include Multilingual and Multimodal Understanding, Large Language Models, Graph Neural Nets and Commonsense AI.
 Before joining Meta, I received my PhD in Computer Science from George Mason University in 2021.
 I was advised by Dr. [Huzefa Rangwala](https://cs.gmu.edu/~hrangwal/) and Dr. [Hemant Purohit](https://mason.gmu.edu/~hpurohit/).
 My PhD thesis was on cross-lingual and cross-domain NLP.
 During my PhD, I did research internships at Meta, NASA Goddard, and Amazon Alexa.
 At NASA, I was advised by Mission Systems Engineer Mr. [Patrick Coronado](https://www.linkedin.com/in/patrick-coronado-0189931) in designing a virtual assistant for Systems Engineers.
 At Amazon, I built a Teacher-Student knowledge distillation model to improve Alexa's NLU.
 I was a faculty at GMU and at the Governor's School, teaching undergraduate courses such as Data Structures, Object Oriented Programming, and Intro to Programming from 2016 to 2018.
 Prior to this, I obtained my Bachelor's in Computer Science (and a minor in Economics) from University of Virginia.

 In my free time, I enjoy traveling, playing badminton/soccer/chess, and some occasional [photography](https://www.instagram.com/jikri_photography/).
 Feel free to connect with me via [LinkedIn](https://www.linkedin.com/in/jitinkrishnan).